 The second important question to ask is who does the company owe a duty of care to?
 The main focus of the duty is directed towards employees of the company.
 However, these duties are also accompanied by a broader duty to also protect non-employees within the workplace.
 This includes contractors and their employees or the general public.
 This particular duty involves ensuring, so far as reasonable practicable, the protections of people put at risk from the work carried out.

 The next duty is often overlooked by companies, but it is extremely important to identity, and that is the duty of officers.
-The introduction of this duty is relatively new to the traditional WHS framework, but is arguably one of the most important aspect to understand and implement.
+The introduction of this duty is relatively new to the traditional WHS framework, but is arguably one of the most important aspects to understand and implement.
 This duty was implemented to promote health and safety within the workplace and stimulate change towards a safer working environment.
 The duty is placed primarily on senior management or individuals in roles that exhibit high levels of influence over employees.
 Under this duty senior management become leaders of workplace health a safety, promoting the company to comply with regulations.
 As this show of leadership is critical in achieving positive safety outcomes, it is important for companies to identify employees at a senior level and inform them of their duty of care.

 Companies responsibilities under the primary duty of care: